PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Expenses by category this month](/images/stats/2018/feb/expenses.jpg "Expenses by category this month")](/images/stats/2018/feb/expenses.jpg "")

 The chart seems to be back to normal.
+The "Moradia" (kind of a mortgage) section increased because I was not considering it in the previous months.

-I'm not considering the money in transit from my company to my personal account (waiting for money exchange, taxes payment and so on).
-So, without considering it, my total savings **increased by f*cking 13.46%!** Now I have **85.70%** of my goal.
+I'm also not considering the money in transit from my company to my personal account (waiting for money exchange, taxes, accountant, etc.).
+So, without considering it, my total savings **increased by 3.20%!** Now I have **87.93%** of my goal.

-I'm feeling really good to see my savings growing again! 😀

 ### Time to write this blog post

 Some people are asking me about how much time it takes to collect all the data and write the blog post, so I decided to add this metric

-**It took 4 hours and 02 minutes to write this post**
+**It took around 4 hours**

+It actually was 3:21 in my tracking software, but I spent a little bit more than that.

 ### Conclusion

-Back to the old routine and now with a cash flow again. 🙂

-I'm finally engaging in the same optimized routine I had in the past, and I'm glad to see that happening again. 🚀
+It's confirmed that I finally have my old routine back.
+It took almost 10 months to get used to the new job and feel comfortable about my tasks to be able to focus on other things as well.
+This is a useful metric per se. :)

+I have a great trip scheduled for March, and it will probably impact my metrics.
+Let's see how it goes! :)

+See you next month. 🖖